Misachu10032/Home-Karaoke/README.md

 ## 1. Introduction

 The reason I built this is that the karaoke in town is not ideal.
 The music library is limited and the the vocal removal is done poorly.
 With the advancment of AI, I'm building a karaoke system with better vocal removal by using  [Demucs](https://github.com/facebookresearch/demucs)(Really Cool Stuff).
 This project serves as a song library and karaoke player.
-It has a web UI built with React for browsing and selecting songs.
+It has a web UI built with React for selecting and playing songs.
 Users can build their own playlist by adding songs to the library.

 ## 2. Project Structure